 Alan Partridge meets the League of Gentlemen.
 Directed by Edgar Wright and a young George Lucas.

-Discover that beneath the facade of habitual drinking and procrastination lies the soul of man that is dying for acceptance.
-And better dance moves.
-Spritz is a cocktail of soap opera desperation and Hollywood dreams.
+Spritz is a black comedy, a cocktail of soap opera desperation and Hollywood dreams.
 A world somewhere between the TV and the sofa.
 Floating.
 Confused.

 “Highly imaginative, and very much of our time, here is a book to delight with its wit and startling humour – which sometimes speaks of darker things.
 Great characterisation, too, revealed within charmingly fantastic episodes, which include some touching quirks of fate.”